Sucralose – the sweet poison

 Support your health through exercise.
 Physical activity positively influences our gut microbiome, reduces the risk of colorectal cancer, and supports nerve cells.

-Unlock the secrets of the gut-brain connection.
-Learn how your microbiome influences health and mood.
+Discover the secrets of the connection between the gut and the brain.
+Find out how your microbiome influences your health and mood.
 Optimize your well-being.

 Antibiotics – the molecular atomic bombs